mager19/baseTheme/README.md

 It helps us to automate so that every time we make a change in our scss we update the style.css and we refresh the browser.

-1- Go to /themes/Fpsbase
+1- Go to /themes/baseThemebase

-2- Open console in the fpsbase directory, and type:
+2- Open console in the baseThemebase directory, and type:

 npm install